thankscitizen/opentdf/examples/abacship-app/README.md

 ```

 ### Troubleshooting
-- You will need to use 2 seperate windows, one for each player
+- You will need to use 2 separate windows, one for each player
 - If you get stuck on "Generating board...", hit "Reset Game" in both windows, then reselect each player
 - If you get an "Invalid parameter: redirect_uri" error from keycloak:
     - Login to Keycloak admin portal with admin credentials found [here](../../quickstart/helm/values-keycloak-bootstrap.yaml#L45-L46)